 Top tip: Use skinless salmon fillets or remove the skin with a sharp knife before you begin.
 You can't crisp up the skin when you bake salmon so it's best to remove it.

-Oven: Place the salmon fillets in the oven for 10 minutes then place them under the grill for the final 2-3 minutes to get the topping extra crispy.
+Step 2: Place the salmon fillets in the oven for 10 minutes then place them under the grill for the final 2-3 minutes to get the topping extra crispy.

 Top tip: Salmon is done when the flesh is opaque the whole way through or the internal temperature has reached 50C or 125F.

-Serve immediately with your choice of sides.
+Step 3: Serve immediately with your choice of sides.

 - Remove the skin (or buy skinless salmon fillets) - salmon skin is delicious when it is crispy, but that is not possible when you bake it.
 It's best to buy skinless fillets or remove the skin before you get started.
 You can grill the skin separately if you would like and enjoy some crispy skin on the side.